hhhiddleston/maggiewuzw.github.io/_pages/about.md

 About Me
 ------
-I am a PhD student in the School of Information Sciences at University of Illinois at Urbana-Champaign.
+I am a second-year PhD student at University of Illinois at Urbana-Champaign (UIUC).
 I am fortunate to be advised by Professor [Jingrui He](https://ischool.illinois.edu/people/jingrui-he).
-Before that, I completed my bachlor degree in Computer Science at University of Science and Technology of China.
+Before that, I completed my bachlor degree in Computer Science at University of Science and Technology of China (USTC).
 My research interest lies in fairness-aware machine learning and graph mining.
 I also love classical music and kpop dance.

 ## Experience

-- **University of Illinois at Urbana-Champaign**

-  PhD in Information Sciences, 2020 - present

-  Advisor: Prof. Jingrui He

 - **Microsoft Research Asia**